narengan/cis/managing-for-security.md

 The WAF contains a default rule set which includes rules to stop the most common attacks.
 At this time, we allow you to either enable or disable the WAF.
 See the [WAF default rule set](waf-rule-set.html) document for more details on the default rule set and the behavior of each rule.

-For more information about how the WAY works, please see the [WAF Concepts document](waf-concept.html)
+For more information about the WAF, please see the [WAF Concepts document](waf-concept.html)

 ## Best practice 4: Configure your TLS settings
 IBM CIS provides some options for encrypting your traffic.
 As a reverse proxy, we close TLS conections at our datacenters and open a new TLS connection to your origin server.